Eastern Transport Plan (ETP) 2035 - FAQs

 - Mid and East Antrim Borough Council (MEABC)

 A review of all transport links within those council areas will be undertaken including the rural areas.
 Due to practicality and funding restraints, the ETP will prioritise those schemes that best meet the plans objectives.
+The ETP is part of a suite of transport plans that cover all of Northern Ireland.
+You can find more information on the suite of transport plans for Northern Ireland on the following website: -

-When will the Eastern Transport Plan (ETP) be published?
+When will the ETP be published?

 - Antrim and Newtownabbey Borough Council (ANBC);